 While following the first step, there are chances you missed out on topics, jot down these points.
 Prepare notes.
 Apart from this, it is important to make note of the important formulae, reactions, diagrams separately and call it your notes.
-Here you can highlight concepts, use mnemonics, map and interlink concepts simplifying your job furthermore so that just a few days, moments before your exams, you can simply skim through these solidifying your learning.
+Here you can highlight concepts, use mnemonics, map and interlink concepts simplifying your job, furthermore so that just a few days, moments before your exams, you can simply skim through these solidifying your learning.

 Healthy Mind In A Healthy Body

 While we often hear about the importance of having a sound mind, students often tend to ignore this aspect.
 Students are advised to include a few hours of relaxation in their daily plans.
-Mere studying without any breaks will drain you out and affect the mental health.
-Occasionally indulge in some form of activities, taking a walk, playing your favourite sport etc. This ensures the brain is relaxed and is rejuvenated to the next course of action.
+Mere studying without any breaks will drain you out and affect your mental health.
+Occasionally indulge in some form of activities, taking a walk, playing your favourite sport etc. This ensures the brain is relaxed and is rejuvenated for the next course of action.

 Get Ready For The Big Day

 Revise exhaustively, practice thoroughly from the previous years’ papers, sample papers, take up mock tests.
 Remember, consistency is the key.
-Practise on a daily basis, have your own strategies to tackle exams as per convenience and meet your daily goals.
+Practice on a daily basis, have your own strategies to tackle exams as per convenience and meet your daily goals.
 Keep going!

 Explore more at BYJU’S for the latest on NEET and other related sources.